-Mastering is the final step in the music production process, providing the polish and power your track needs to compete in the professional arena.
+Mastering is the final step in the music production process, providing the polish and power your track needs to compete professionally.
 With the advent of AI music mastering technology, achieving high-quality sound has become more accessible than ever.

-However, the effectiveness of AI mastering is contingent on the quality of the mix you provide.
+However, the effectiveness of AI mastering is contingent on the mix quality you provide.
 To ensure that your song is ready for AI audio mastering and to achieve the best possible results, follow these essential steps:

 1. Balance the Tracks